PatrikAAberg/dmce/README.md

     $ git clone https://github.com/PatrikAAberg/dmce.git

 or download the release tarball of choice found in "releases" to the right on this page.
-Enter the dmce directory (cloned or un-tar'ed).
-Now run:
+Enter the dmce directory (cloned or un-tar'ed) and run the local configure script:

+    $ cd dmce

-    $ dmce-configure-local
+    $ ./dmce-configure-local

-This will produce a .dmceconfig file which uses the dmce directory as source for all execution and configuration.
+This will produce a .dmceconfig file in the home directory which uses the dmce directory as source for all execution and configuration.
+Any call to dmce executables in the following examples need to be prepended by the path to the dmce directory.

-# Example: How to use dmce trace
+## Example: How to use dmce trace

 Please note that this walkthrough assumes you use the install alternative 1 above.
 Let's go: Clone the dmce-examples git and enter the directory: